taamfp/NDS_NEM_Workshop_2020/README.md

 ## Data manipulation, visualization, and introduction to Machine Learning.

 <p align="center" style="font-size:100px">
-  Hello there!
+  <font size="+100">Hello there!
 Are you ready for some data knowledge?
   <img src="/Images/data.gif" width="700px" >
 </p>